Mendel's Law Of Independent Assortment

 The Impact of Independent Assortment on Genetic Diversity

 Independent assortment is a major contributor to genetic diversity within populations.
-By generating numerous unique combinations of alleles in gametes, it increases the variability among offspring.
+Also, by generating numerous unique combinations of alleles in gametes, it increases the variability among offspring.
 This variability is crucial for adaptation and evolution, as it provides the raw material for natural selection to act upon.
 Populations with high genetic diversity are better equipped to cope with environmental changes and disease outbreaks.

 Understanding Independent Assortment: Implications for Human Genetics